i-doit/api-client-php/README.md

 require_once 'idoitapi.php';
 ~~~

-That's it.
-All other files will be auto-loaded if needed.
+This is it.
+All other files will be auto-loaded on-the-fly if needed.

 ##  Configuration